Free Shipping Included

 Parkinson’s Syndrome Solutions:

 There’s no known cure for Parkinson’s Syndrome, but these steps and remedy treatments will help in easing the pain and learning to adapt to the disorder:

 ● Medication can help ease some of the symptoms like muscle stiffness.

 ● Seeing a physical therapist might also help in adapting to your condition.

-● Finally, there has been a glove developed that is considered an outstanding solution for your Essential Tremor or Parkinson’s Syndrome.
-It’s the Essential Tremor glove from Steadiwear, which is a smart fluid that stiffens & works together with a counter-weight that moves in the opposite direction of your tremor.
+●Finally, there has been a glove developed that is considered an outstanding solution for your Essential Tremor or Parkinson’s uncontrollable shaking symptoms.
+It’s the Steadi-One glove from us at Steadiwear.
+The glove contains a smart fluid that stiffens & works together with a counter-weight that moves in the opposite direction of your tremor.
 This makes it easy for people to do more motor related tasks without worrying about their uncontrollable shaking symptom.
 With this remarkable glove premium and soft cotton glove will be the solution for hand tremors.

 Have hope and stay positive because technology and science haven’t given up on you.
 Keep your head up high and learn to live life to the fullest while breaking through all these obstacles in your path.

 The Michael J. Fox Foundation for Parkinson’s Research